-There will be a fee for these services, due at the time of the request, which is not billable to insurance, and for which the patient is responsible.
+There will be a fee for these services, due at the time of the request.
+These are not billable to insurance and the patient is responsible for them in full.
 These fees are compliant with Florida Statutes, and these services may require up to 10 business days to complete. • FMLA/Medical Leave/Disability - $40 • Jury duty letter - $40 • School Forms - $40 • Prior Authorization for medication - $40

-Dr. Vijapura does not perform telephone refills, and that the patient must be present for a face-to-face visit in order to obtain a medication refill or changes in medication.
-It is the patient's responsibility to schedule a follow-up appointment with their provider prior to running out of medication.
-Auto-refills requested by the pharmacy will be denied, and any lost prescriptions for a controlled substance will not be replaced without a police report.
-We do not prescribe narcotic pain medications such as Lortab, Norco, OxyContin, Roxicodone, Vicodin.
+Dr. Vijapura does not perform telephone refills, and the patient must be present for a face-to-face/virtual/telemed visit in order to obtain a medication refill or changes in medication.
+It is the patient's responsibility to schedule a follow-up appointment prior to running out of medication.
+Auto-refills requested by the pharmacy will be denied.
+Any lost or stolen prescriptions for a controlled substance will not be replaced without a police report.
+We do not prescribe narcotic pain medications such as Lortab, Norco, OxyContin, Roxicodone, or Vicodin.
 You may authorize our office to obtain your entire prescription history from Pharmacy Benefit Programs and Pharmacy fills.

-To ensure adequate medical over site and practice in accordance with the accepted standard of care, patients MUST BE SEEN for a visit by their provider at least every 3 months.
+To ensure adequate medical oversight and to practice in accordance with the accepted standard of care, patients MUST BE SEEN for a visit by their provider at least every 3 months.
 If you have not been seen in 4 months, your chart will be closed and will require a new patient appointment in order to re-open.

 The law protects the relationship between a client and a psychiatric provider, and information cannot be disclosed without written permission.